falsovsky/z80/zxbrainfuck/README.md

-zx-brainfuck
+zxBrainfuck
 =========

-ZX-Brainfuck is a [Brainfuck] interpreter in Z80 assembly for the ZX Spectrum.
+zxBrainfuck is a [Brainfuck] interpreter in Z80 assembly for the ZX Spectrum.

 Requirements
 -----------